-The digitization of the Canadian Expeditionary Forces (CEF) files is underway and a substantial number will be available on our website by the end of the summer as part of the Government of Canada First World War commemoration initiative.
-Additional files will be available in the fall and winter months as the CEF digitization initiative is a priority for us.
+The digitization of the Canadian Expeditionary Force (CEF) service files is underway and a substantial number of digitized files have been added to our website as part of the Government of Canada First World War commemoration activities.
+We will add new files every two weeks, as the CEF digitization initiative is a priority for us.

 New Names in Canadian History.